Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2019-09-01/types.md

 ## PrivateEndpointConnectionItem
 ### Properties
+* **etag**: string: Modified whenever there is a change in the state of private endpoint connection.
 * **id**: string: Id of private endpoint connection.
 * **properties**: [PrivateEndpointConnectionProperties](#privateendpointconnectionproperties): Properties of the private endpoint connection resource.